latcraft/automation/event-manager/README.md

     Cards will be generated on AWS S3 share.
 Links to the cards will be published inside `#craftbot` channel in Slack.

-    > **WARNING:** It is responsibility of the event lead to share cards at given times on social networks.
+    > **WARNING:** It is a responsibility of the event lead to share cards at convenient times on social networks.

     Different cards have different purposes (check the *Event cards* section below).